ededejr/toronto-life/readme.md

 This Project was intended for the University of Waterloo GEOG 481 Class in Fall 2019.

-> My role was focused on writing scripts to parse and process raw data, and implementing a simplified version of a content recommender system via the DataSvc and LivabilitySvc

 ## Objective

 * To assess the relative livability of the 140 neighbourhoods in Toronto